Optimal transport in Lorentzian synthetic spaces, synthetic timelike Ricci curvature lower bounds and applications: Preliminaries

 respectively the space of geodesics, and the set of $t$-intermediate points from $x$ to $y$. \\ If $x\ll y\in X$ we also set

 Given two subsets $A,B\subset X$ we call

 the subset of $t$-intermediate points of geodesics from points in $A$ to points in $B$. \\

-A Lorentzian pre-length space $(X,\sfd, \ll, \leq,\tau)$ is called \begin{itemize} \item \emph{non-totally imprisoning} if for every compact set $K\Subset X$ there is constant $C>0$ such that the $\sfd$-arc-length of all causal curves contained in $K$ is bounded by $C$; \item \emph{globally hyperbolic} if it is non-totally imprisoning and for every $x,y\in X$ the set $J^{+}(x)\cap J^{-}(y)$ is compact in $X$; \item \emph{$\cK$-globally hyperbolic} if it is non-totally imprisoning and for every $K_{1}, K_{2}\Subset X$ compact subsets, the set $J^{+}(K_{1})\cap J^{-}(K_{2})$ is compact in $X$; \item \emph{geodesic} if for all $x,y\in X$ with $x \leq y$ there is a future-directed causal curve $\gamma$ from $x$ to $y$ with $\tau(x,y)= L_{\tau}(\gamma)$, i.e. a (maximizing) geodesic from $x$ to $y$. \end{itemize} It was proved in \cite[Theorem 3.28]{KS} that for a globally hyperbolic Lorentzian geodesic (actually length would suffice) space $(X,\sfd, \ll, \leq,\tau)$, the time-separation function $\tau$ is finite and continuous.
-Moreover, any globally hyperbolic Lorentzian length space (for the definition of Lorenzian length space see \cite[Definition 3.22]{KS}, we skip it for brevity since we will not use it) is geodesic \cite[Theorem 3.30]{KS}.
+A Lorentzian pre-length space $(X,\sfd, \ll, \leq,\tau)$ is called \begin{itemize} \item \emph{non-totally imprisoning} if for every compact set $K\Subset X$ there is constant $C>0$ such that the $\sfd$-arc-length of all causal curves contained in $K$ is bounded by $C$; \item \emph{globally hyperbolic} if it is non-totally imprisoning and for every $x,y\in X$ the set (called ``causal diamond'') $J^{+}(x)\cap J^{-}(y)$ is compact in $X$; \item \emph{geodesic} if for all $x,y\in X$ with $x \leq y$, $\Geo(x,y) \neq \emptyset $. \end{itemize} It was proved in \cite[Theorem 3.28]{KS} that for a globally hyperbolic Lorentzian geodesic (actually length would suffice) space $(X,\sfd, \ll, \leq,\tau)$, the time-separation function $\tau$ is finite and continuous.

-Let us mention that, in the setting of $C^{0}$-Lorentzian metrics, global hyperbolicity implies causal closedness and $\cK$-global hyperbolicity \cite[Proposition 3.3 and Corollary 3.4]{SaC0}.